 After they defogged their minds and had a clearer picture of the goals for each room, they then needed to write a to-do list to reach their goals for each space.

-Try this: Place each task on a sticky note, stick them on a large paper or bulletin board labeled the space name.
+Try this: Place each task on a sticky note and stick them on a large piece of paper or bulletin board labeled the space name.
 Be as accurate as possible on each task sticky note.
-After you have all the tasks on the sticky notes, rearrange them to put them in the most effective order.
-Then, create a realistic “due date” to complete each task.
-Add these tasks to the weekly calendar to make sure it gets completed.
+After you have all the tasks on the sticky notes (Affiliate Link), rearrange them to put them in the most effective order.
+Then, create realistic “due dates” to complete each task.
+Add these tasks to the weekly calendar to make sure they are completed.

 At this point, they start purging and sorting to remove clutter.
 Start with one task (one sticky note) and complete it.
 They only need to be focused on one task at a time.
 As a result, it reduced the stress of completing the entire project all at once.